AlexLewis10/CV/README.md

 **Calming Presence**

 During our final project at Makers, a time notorious for being stressful, my teammates praised me for being an equinimitous presence in the group.
-They mentioned on several occassions that I had read a situation that was getting tense and took steps to calm the situation.
+They mentioned on several occassions that I had read a situation that was getting tense and took steps to calm everyone down.
 It was as simple as suggesting the group take a break.
 When the meeting continued, we were able to be far more productive than we had previously been.

 ## Education